What Percent Of Customers Leave Reviews

 Practical Measurement Approach

-To calculate review submission rate over a 30-day window:
+To calculate your rate over a 30-day window:

-• Count the number of unique review submissions tied to those orders.
+Step 2: Count reviews Identify the number of unique review submissions tied specifically to those orders.

-• Divide reviews by orders and multiply by 100.
+Step 3: Calculate percentage Divide the number of reviews by the number of orders and multiply by 100.

 Proven Tactics To Increase Review Submission Rates